cmorace/pycat/README.md

 # pycat: A Python game framework simplifying game developement with pyglet.

-## Students: To install or update
+## Users: To install or update

-run `pip install git+https://bitbucket.org/dwhite0/pycat.git -U`
+run `pip install git+https://github.com/cmorace/pycat.git -U`

 ## To install for development